 Similar to yellow jackets, paper wasps can be a big nuisance around the home.
 They even look similar to the yellow jacket, though they tend to be a little darker and more red in color.
 Their nests also tend to be more open than those of the yellowjacket.
 According to the University of Michigan, paper wasps eat other insects, such as caterpillars.
 And while they can cull the populations of other pests, they're still not usually welcome around the home.
 As such, they should be removed with insecticides.

 Cicada killer wasps are generally not a problem, but in years of high cicada populations, they can become more of an issue for homeowners.
 Female cicada killers have been known to sting people doing lawn work.
 This is because the insects often build their nests in the ground and they can damage grass or landscaping.
-Carbaryl dust tamped into the entrance of their nests is generally all it takes to exterminate cicada killers and larger infestations are quite rare.

 In general, you should be very careful when dealing with a wasp or hornet infestation.
 The chance of getting stung will depend on the species of insect, but the pain can be quite intense.
-If you feel uncomfortable taking on the problem by yourself, it's best to call for a professiona to handle the situation.
+If you feel uncomfortable taking on the problem by yourself, it's best to call for a professional to handle the situation.

 As the weather cools, you'll probably see fewer pests than you did during the warmer months, but that doesn't mean they're all gone just yet.
 Some insects can actually come out in full force during the autumn, while others might seek refuge in your warm home.
 Here are some key tips to keep in mind as fall gets underway: